 Coronavirus: Small Business Updates and Resources

-In light of the continuing concerns surrounding COVID-19 (coronavirus), the Florida SBDC at UCF has suspended all in-person activity at all of our main offices through at least Friday, May 1, as directed by the University of Central Florida and the Florida SBDC Network.
+In light of the continuing concerns surrounding COVID-19 (coronavirus), the Florida SBDC at UCF has suspended all in-person activity at all of our main offices, as directed by the University of Central Florida and the Florida SBDC Network.
 We will continue to provide consultation services via telephone and video chat.

 CARES Act Paycheck Protection Program (PPP) Loan